-Time Sources are the fundamental dependancy of the Timebeat application and what we do with those sources may be a little different to what you are used to.
+Time Sources are the fundamental dependency of the Timebeat application and what we can do with those sources may be a little different to what you are used to.

-This is because Timebeat not only can be configured to use the more traditional BMCA steering method but also our highly recommended MSSA (Multi Source Synchronisation Algorithm) method.
+This is because Timebeat can not only be configured to use the traditional BMCA (Best Master Clock Algotrithm) steering method but also our highly recommended MSSA (Multi-Source Synchronisation Algorithm) method.

-This may appear to be counter productive as source 2 comes across as the most accurate to UTC reading -1 microseconds however it is our view that this is the source which disagrees the most against all other sources therefore making it a "bad" source.
+This may appear to be counterproductive as source 2 comes across as the most accurate to UTC reading -1 microseconds however it is our view that this is the source that disagrees the most against all other sources, therefore, making it a "bad" source.

 This system protects integrity, stability and accuracy to UTC.
 Also, serves to have triple redundancy.